confirmordeny/supraverden/docs/CRITERIA_FOR_INCLUSION.md

 ## UN statutory bodies
 I have included some statutory bodies of the Food and Agriculture Organization of the United Nations including regional fisheryb bodies.
 I understand that these are not legal persons in their own right but they each have their own rules of procedure and vave nation states as members.

-## World Bank
+## World Bank Group
 The World Bank is a collective term for International Bank for Reconstruction and Development and the International Development Association.
 It has been included in the list for now because it is a widely used term.
+Similarly, the World Bank Group is a collective term for five international organisations and has also been included in the list for the time being.

 # Excluded